Bruce Reyes-Chow

 Bruce Reyes-Chow is a teaching elder (minister) of the Presbyterian Church (USA).

 Reyes-Chow received his BA in Asian American Studies, Sociology and Religion from San Francisco State University in 1990 and received his Masters of Divinity in 1995 from San Francisco Theological Seminary.
 He was the pastor of Covenant Presbyterian Church in San Francisco from 1995 to 1999 and from 2000 to 2011 he served as the founding pastor of Mission Bay Community Church in the SOMA District San Francisco, California, described as a new kind of start-up.
 In 2011 he was given an honorary Doctor of Divinity degree from Austin College and that same year was named the 2011 San Francisco Theological Seminary Distinguished Alumnus.

-He is currently a freelance writer, speaker, pastor and a Senior Consultant and Coach with Convergence, a non-profit, Atlanta-based church development organization.
-Since we was ordained to in the Presbyterian Church (USA) in 1995 he has pastor served as churches all in California: in San Francisco, Daly City, Portola Valley, San Jose, Azusa, and Palo Alto.
+He is currently a freelance writer, speaker, coach, podcaster, and pastor.
+He has been a Senior Consultant and Coach with Convergence, a non-profit, Atlanta-based church development organization.
+Since he was ordained to in the Presbyterian Church (USA) in 1995 he has pastor served as churches all in California: in San Francisco, Daly City, Portola Valley, San Jose, Azusa, and Palo Alto.
 He formerly blogged for the religion, parenting, and technology sections of The Huffington Post (2011–2015), the progressive Christians section for Patheos (2011–2014) and the City Brights on SFGate (2009–2012), the online publication for the San Francisco Chronicle.

 Reyes-Chow was elected Moderator of the 218th General Assembly of the Presbyterian Church.
 He was elected on June 21, 2008, from a field of four candidates, receiving 48 percent of the vote on the first ballot and 55 percent of the vote on the second ballot.
 He was at the youngest Moderator ever elected at 39 years old, and considered to be a representative of the liberal parts of the church, while some on the conservative church questioned, "Has the General Assembly put the future of the Presbyterian Church (USA) at greater risk by electing Reyes-Chow as moderator for two years?"
 He has been characterized as a radical centrist thinker in USA Today.
+In 2025 he was one of the preachers at the 2025 Presbyterian Youth Triennium, the largest youth gathering of the Presbyterian Church (USA).

 He ended his time as Moderator on July 3, 2010, when his successor, Elder Cynthia Bolbach was elected at the 219th General Assembly.